A theory of singular values for finite free probability: Introduction

 \end{defn} A first step was accomplished by Voiculescu \cite{V} who proved the following.

-\begin{thm} [free square singular addition] The asymptotic singular law of the sum of two independent square random matrices whose distributions are bi-orthogonally invariant and for which the symmetrizations of the respective singular laws converge weakly to the probability measures $\mu_1$ and $\mu_2$, respectively, only depends on $\mu_1$ and $\mu_2$, and can be expressed easily from $\mu_1$ and $\mu_2$: it is the probability measure on $[0,\infty)$, the symmetrization of which is the free convolution of $\mu_1$ and $\mu_2$.
+\begin{thm} [free square singular addition] The asymptotic singular law of the sum of two independent, bi-orthogonally invariant random square matrices such that the symmetrizations of the respective singular laws converge weakly to the probability measures $\mu_1$ and $\mu_2$, respectively, only depends on $\mu_1$ and $\mu_2$, and can be expressed easily from $\mu_1$ and $\mu_2$: it is the probability measure on $[0,\infty)$, the symmetrization of which is the free convolution of $\mu_1$ and $\mu_2$.
 Notice that if we call the symmetrization of the limiting distribution of the sum $\mu_1 \mysum{}{1}\mu_2$, then $\mu_1 \mysum{}{1}\mu_2= \mu_1 \mysum{}{}\mu_2$.
 Furthermore, the random matrices become free in the limit.

-\end{thm} \begin{rmk} if $A_d$ and $B_d$ are two independent square random matrix ensembles and $Q_d$, $R_d$, $\tilde{Q_d}$, $\tilde{R_d}$ are Haar random orthogonal matrices of size $d$, then $Q_d^{T}A_dR_d$ and $\tilde{Q_d}^{T}B_d\tilde{R_d}$ are free in the limit $d$ going to infinity, and we know the asymptotic singular law of $Q_d^{T}A_dR_d+\tilde{Q_d}^{T}B_d\tilde{R_d}$.
+\end{thm} \begin{rmk} If $A_d$ and $B_d$ are two independent square random matrix ensembles and $Q_d$, $R_d$, $\tilde{Q_d}$, $\tilde{R_d}$ are Haar random orthogonal matrices of size $d$, then $Q_d^{T}A_dR_d$ and $\tilde{Q_d}^{T}B_d\tilde{R_d}$ are free in the limit $d$ going to infinity, and we know the asymptotic singular law of $Q_d^{T}A_dR_d+\tilde{Q_d}^{T}B_d\tilde{R_d}$.
 But as the singular distribution is unchanged by left and right conjugation, then it is the same as the singular law of $A_d+Q_d^{T}B_dR_d$. \end{rmk}

 It was then generalized by Benaych-Georges to rectangular matrices (\cite{BG}).
 However it should be noted that in this case rectangular matrices don't form an algebra, therefore the notion of freeness has to be redefined to deal with delicate undefined products.
 In this regard, a notion of freeness with amalgamation is necessary. \begin{thm}[free rectangular singular addition from \cite{BG}] Let, for all $n \geq1$,$M(1,n)$ and $M(2,n)$ be independent bi-orthogonally invariant $q_1(n) \times q_2(n)$ random matrices with $q_1(n) \geq q_2(n)$, and such that for all i= 1,2, the symmetrization of the singular law of $M(i,n)$ converges in probability to $\mu_i$.
 Then the symmetrization of the singular law of $M(1,n)+M(2,n)$ converges in probability to a symmetric probability measure on the real line, denoted by $\mu_1\mysum{}{\lambda}\mu_2$, which depends only on $\mu_1,\mu_2$, and $\lambda:= \lim_{n \rightarrow \infty}q_2(n)/q_1(n)$.
 Notice that $\lambda \in [0,1]$. \end{thm}